Introduction to counselling and psychotherapy (D12)

 Enquire about this courseMake an enquiry

-Validated by University of Essex, this course forms part one of the training that enables you to be registered with the British Psychoanalytic...Find out more
+Validated by University of Essex, this course forms part one of a training that enables you to be registered with The British Psychoanalytic...Find out more

-This award winning part time course will introduce you to the fundamental aspects of child, adolescent and family mental healthcare and practice,...Find out more
+This award winning course explores the fundamental aspects of child, adolescent and family mental healthcare and practice, informed by...Find out more